ioccc-src/winner/1990/theorem/README.md

 modern systems even with the 4 '0 0 0 0'.
 He also fixed a segfault if not enough args are specified and fixed the code so that the generated `fibonacci.c` actually works; before it just printed `0` over and over again (since it did not work anyway a segfault prevention was added here).
-He also some array addressing (some of which might not be strictly necessary but as he was testing the `fibonacci.c` bug he ended up changing it anyway).
+He also fixed some array addressing (some of which might not be strictly necessary but as he was testing the `fibonacci.c` bug he ended up changing it anyway).
 Finally he changed this program to use `fgets()` not `gets()` to make it safer and to prevent a warning about `gets()` at linking or runtime.
 Thank you Cody for your assistance!